MingyuJ666/Disentangling-Memory-and-Reasoning/README.md

 ## Training

+### Llama is better trained in the reasoning and memory setting.
+There are some bugs with Qwen.
+The Llama's Training can show our core idea representatively.

-The `train.sh` script can be used for (parameter efficient) fine-tuning a pre-trained language model with CoT data.
+The `train.sh` script can be used for (parameter-efficient) fine-tuning a pre-trained language model with CoT data.
 The accuracy evaluation has been built in the training loop.
-If performing parameter efficient fine-tuning, only the adapters and the newly added token embeddings will be saved in the checkpoint in `./checkpoints`.
+If performing parameter-efficient fine-tuning, only the adapters and the newly added token embeddings will be saved in the checkpoint in `./checkpoints`.

 Key arguments: